 Media & Design Internship at Environmental NGO in Cape Town

-Gain practical design, photography and video experience at a fast-growing environmental NGO
+Gain practical design, photography, and video experience at a fast-growing environmental NGO

 Are you an innovative graphic designer or someone with a passion for photography or making videos?
 Are you looking for some valuable work experience?
-We have an exciting Media and Design internship in Cape Town with a dynamic environmental non profit.
+We have an exciting Media and Design internship in Cape Town with a dynamic environmental nonprofit.

 ORGANIZATION

 Greenpop is a nonprofit organization that runs urban greening, reforestation, and eco-education projects.
-Based from Cape Town, South Africa, Greenpop plants trees and creates gardens at schools in underprivileged areas and works to regenerate indigenous forests throughout Sub-Saharan Africa.
+Based in Cape Town, Greenpop plants trees and creates gardens at schools in underprivileged areas and works to regenerate indigenous forests throughout Sub-Saharan Africa.
 And as part of their mission to encourage a treevolution, the organization has a strong focus on activating people – both Africans and people from around the world – to participate in their projects.

 Their programs: